Who's Behind Listverse?

-Jules and Vincent work as hitmen for crime boss Marcellus Wallace.
+Jules and Vincent work as hitmen for crime boss Marcellus Wallace in this incredibly unique take on the gangster movie genre.
 Wallace is currently dealing with Butch Collidge, a boxer who failed to throw a fight after taking Wallace’s money and is now planning to flee the city, but can’t leave his father’s watch behind.
 Vincent faces some problems of his own when Wallace asks him to show his wife Mia a good time while he’s away.
 Some of these people redeem themselves and some don’t, and all meet an end appropriate to their choices.

 Shawn Yue plays a young police officer who has been sent undercover as a mole in the local mafia.
 Edison Chen plays a young mafia member who is infiltrating the police force.
 Years later, their older counterparts, Tony Leung and Andy Lau respectively, race against time to expose the mole within their midsts and destroy him.
 This is the film that lead to the Departed.

 Memorable Line: Keung: Remember this, if you see someone doing something but at the same time watching you… then he is a cop.